 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

-- Supporting servicemembers and their families.
-Our servicemembers put their lives on the line for their fellow Americans by carrying out their missions where deployed, and we need to do everything we can to ensure that they can perform these duties as safely as possible with adequate equipment.
-Protecting the health and safety of active servicemembers can prevent injuries that cause long-term illness and disabilities.
+- Supporting Active Duty, Guard, and Reserve service members and their families.
+Our service members put their lives on the line for their fellow Americans by carrying out their missions where deployed, and we need to do everything we can to ensure that they can perform these duties as safely as possible with adequate equipment.
+Protecting the health and safety of active service members can prevent injuries that cause long-term illness and disabilities.
 We also need to better support National Guard members and Reservists who continue to serve us at home and abroad.
 This includes providing more support to their families.

-- Ensuring that our servicemembers have the resources and support they need to do their jobs and remain safe.
-I have met with our brave Minnesota troops stationed across the world, including in Iraq, Afghanistan, Kuwait, Turkey, United Arab Emirates and multiple NATO nations.
+- Ensuring that our service members have the resources and support they need to do their jobs and remain safe.
+I have met with our brave Minnesota troops stationed across the world, including in Iraq, Afghanistan, Kuwait, Turkey, the United Arab Emirates, and multiple NATO nations.
 I traveled to Poland to see firsthand the actions of our outstanding Minnesotans in the field defending our NATO Allies and ensuring Russian President Vladimir Putin knows the U.S. is committed to our efforts to protect Allied sovereign nations.
-I came home with a renewed commitment to support our servicemembers as they support the Ukrainian people in their fight for democracy and sovereignty.
+I came home with a renewed commitment to support our service members as they support the Ukrainian people in their fight for democracy and sovereignty.
 In the Senate, I have supported funding to bolster Ukraine on a military, humanitarian, and economic basis.

 - Recognizing the unique challenges faced by our National Guard and Reserves.
 Over the past few decades, our citizen-soldiers in the National Guard and Reserves have increasingly been asked to serve in front-line combat positions side-by-side with active duty soldiers.
 Although we have made numerous improvements, many steps must still be taken to equalize conditions, equipment, and benefits between active duty troops and National Guard and Reserve troops.
 The National Guard is the most cost-effective and versatile component of our Armed Forces.
 We need to ensure that our National Guard has the equipment and training for the full range of international and domestic missions.
 I have supported legislation to require independent commissions to review Army and Air Force plans that cut National Guard forces.
 I will continue to fight for the resources the National Guard needs to continue its important role in our nation’s defense.